unclesnote/unclesnote.github.io/_posts/en/231023215842/2023-10-23-how_to_specify_color_when_outputting_logs_to_terminal_or_console.markdown

 | Text(Foreground) Color  | Optional  | You can set the text background color by selecting from already defined color codes.                                                                     |
 | `(Escape Character)[0m` | Yes       | Resets the text color and style once set.
 If you want to change the color of multiple lines, you can reset the text color later at the desired location. |

-Although the `escape chacter` is mandatory, you can use one of the three described later depending on the expression method.
+Although the `Escape Chacter` is mandatory, you can use one of the three described later depending on the expression method.
-You can add the `style`, `text color`, and `background color` to suit your taste by separating them with `;`.
+You can add the `Style`, `Text Color`, and `Background Color` to suit your taste by separating them with `;`.
 We will explain the options that can be expressed later, but the order does not matter because the numbers representing each are unique.
-And finally, reset the text color and style using `(escape character)[0m`.
+And finally, reset the text color and style using `(Escape Character)[0m`.
 Unless reset, subsequent text colors and styles will continue.
 ## Color and Style Codes
 ### 1. Escape Character
 The escape character below is the same as 27 in ASCII code, and the expression method is as follows, and you can use any one.